-- 8. A minimum 12 inch clearance must be maintained between the top and 6 inches on each side and bottom of this unit and any combustible material. - 9.
-Ensure the fan is located in an easily accessible area, of adequate size and clearance to allow for service or removal.
+8. A minimum 12 inch clearance must be maintained between the top and 6 inches on each side and bottom of this unit and any combustible material.

 Ductwork Connections

 Ductwork must conform to IMC and SMACNA guidelines.

 All factory-built grease duct needs to be constructed in accordance with ANSI/UL 1978 and should be manufactured and installed in accordance with their listing.